nooboobhuh/obs-studio/docs/sphinx/reference-outputs.rst

 .. member:: void (*obs_output_info.raw_audio)(void *data, struct audio_data *frames)

-   This is called when the output receives raw audio data.
+   This is called when the output recieves raw audio data.
 Only applies to outputs that are not encoded.

    **This callback must be used with single-track raw outputs.**